Part D#

 05: Site#

-There are lots of interdisciplinary considerations to include here.
+• There are lots of interdisciplinary considerations to also include here.
 For instance, you could include the orientation of the building in relation to the sun and prevailing wind?
 The connection to the other buildings?
-What else?
+Consider what else?

 06: Existing Building new#